wavestone-cdt/EDRSandblast/README.md

 Actions mode:

-        audit           Display the user-land hooks and / or Kernel callbacks with out taking actions. dump            Dump the LSASS process, by default as 'lsass' in the current directory or at the specified file using -o | --output <DUMP_FILE>. cmd             Open a cmd.exe prompt.
+        audit           Display the user-land hooks and / or Kernel callbacks without taking actions. dump            Dump the LSASS process, by default as 'lsass' in the current directory or at the specified file using -o | --output <DUMP_FILE>. cmd             Open a cmd.exe prompt.
         credguard       Patch the LSASS process' memory to enable Wdigest cleartext passwords caching even if Credential Guard is enabled on the host.
-No kernel-lank actions required.
+No kernel-land actions required.

 --usermode              Perform user-land operations (DLL unhooking).
 --kernelmode            Perform kernel-land operations (Kernel callbacks removal and ETW TI disabling).